tiagoquin/mlg20-pw3/README.md

 In part 3, we clearly had an overfitting problem.
 We could have solved it with a bit more epochs, a better configuration by exploring lower learning rate value.
 If we had to do it again we would explore this way.

+In general, it would be nice to have a **MSE** lower in the test plots.
+It was almost always between 0.3 and 0.2.